procf/colloids-setup/02-Slurm-and-Disco.md

 # Running Simulations on Discovery

-This is a guide to the basics of running simulations on Discovery, Northeastern University's HPC cluster.
+This is a guide to the basics of running simulation jobs on Discovery, Northeastern University's HPC cluster.

 This guide is optimized for macOS.
 See the [Guide to Accessing Discovery](/01-Accessing-Discovery.md) first.